acarusillo/learningmateriallist/README.md

 ## College Coursework
-- [ ] CS-255 System Analysis and Design: Week 6 Discussion with 2 responses completed.
+- [ ] CS-255 System Analysis and Design: Replied to a discussion post's comment.
 Project 1 is in progress.
 - [ ] CS-305 Software Security: 5-1 coding assignment in progress.

 ## Completed